HB 1499-FN - AS AMENDED BY THE SENATE

 2 New Paragraph; Termination of Tenancy.
 Amend RSA 540:2 by inserting after paragraph VIII the following new paragraph:

 IX.
-Any eviction brought pursuant to RSA 540:2, II(j) or (k) may name as defendant only the person or persons alleged to have violated RSA 540:2, II(j) or (k) with out naming remaining members of the household and the court may enter judgment against only the named defendants.
+Any eviction brought pursuant to RSA 540:2, II(j) or (k) shall name as defendant only the person or persons alleged to have violated RSA 540:2, II(j) or (k) without naming remaining members of the household and the court may enter judgment against only the named defendants.

 26-2449